manips-sai-org/sai2-interfaces/docs/ui_elements_details/axis_setter/README.md

 ![](./post-change.png)

-The axis will be set to the key `sai2::interfaces::tutorial::unit_axis` that can be checked in the redis database with:
+The axis will be set to the key `sai::interfaces::tutorial::unit_axis` that can be checked in the redis database with:

 ```
 ~$ redis-cli
-127.0.0.1:6379> get sai2::interfaces::tutorial::unit_axis
+127.0.0.1:6379> get sai::interfaces::tutorial::unit_axis
 ```